nicky-nym/nicky-nym.github.io/pages/cities.md

 If you estimate floorspace at about 600 square feet per person, that means there's about 5 billion square feet of floorspace in the Bay Area.
 Your thirty-minute kinematic range [(**KR<sub>30</sub>**)](#glossary:KR30) would be **5 billion square feet**, if you could magically get from any point in the area to any other point in under 30 minutes.
 But you can't.

 As a rough estimate, let's say that from any room in any random building in the Bay Area, within 30 minutes you can reach about one quarter of the other buildings in the Bay Area.
-That means your actual **KR<sub>30</sub>** would be about **1.25 billion square feet**.
+That means your actual 30-minute range would be about **1.25 billion square feet**.

 If we could just improve your travel times enough, we could quadruple your KR<sub>30</sub> range.
-If kinematic range is in fact what drives the [15% superlinear scaling](#superlinear) effect, then doubling the KR<sub>30</sub> for the Bay Area would yield a 15% windfall in average hourly wages, patents per capita, GDP, etc. Doubling KR<sub>30</sub> gets you a 15% windfall, and quadrupling gets you **a 30% windfall** (actually more like 32%, because 1.15<sup>^2</sup> is 1.3225).
+If kinematic range is in fact what drives the [superlinear scaling](#superlinear) effect, then doubling the 30-minute range for the Bay Area would yield a 15% windfall in average hourly wages, patents per capita, GDP, etc. Doubling the 30-minute range gets you a 15% windfall, and quadrupling gets you **a 30% windfall** (actually more like 32%, because 1.15<sup>^2</sup> is 1.3225).

 **GDP.** The San Francisco Bay Area GDP was about $535 billion in 2019.[^facc]  A 30% annual increase would be an **additional $160 billion annual GDP**.